 "You belong to me for the duration of this operation."

 She looked up at him.
-Her black eyes held no fear — not the performed fearlessness of a soldier, but the genuine absence of it that came from spending a life underground, where the threats were geological rather than human and fear was a luxury that got you buried.
+Her black eyes held no fear — not performed fearlessness but the genuine absence of it, the kind that came from spending a life underground, where threats were geological rather than human and fear was a luxury that got you buried.
 "I can feel him," she said.

 "The boy?"